kevin-klein/AutArch/README.md

 `$ pip install numpy pillow bottle`

-Download the models folder from seafile (by hovering over it a download button will appear) as a zip file.
-To copy the ML models:

-`$ unzip /path/to/models.zip -d .`
+Download the models from the [autarch supplementary repo] (https://github.com/kevin-klein/autarch-material) and copy them to a models folder inside the AutArch folder.

 ## Running AutArch